temesxgn/redeam/README.md

 Once installed, go to domain directory and run mockgen -source=entity_models.go -destination=mock_models.go or run the generate-mocks script in the scripts folder

 ## TODO

-* Update endpoints to return response models
+* Update endpoints to return common response models
-* Add advanced filtering & Sorting using the query models
+* Add advanced filtering & Sorting using the query models in entity_models.go
-* Mock database connection
+* Mock database connection for unit test
 * Finish updating README